As a holiday destination, Turkey is hard to beat. A villa holiday in Turkey provides you with so much to enjoy.

 Kalkan and the Lycian Way

 Coastal Kalkan is a jewel on Turkey’s Turquoise Coast.
 Snorkel in clear, calm waters here, admire mountain vistas and stroll through its picture perfect old town with its bustling boutiques and rooftop restaurants.
+Our villas with private pools in Kalkan are based in the ideal locations for exploring everything that this wonderful region has to offer.

 This part of the coast is fantastic for invigorating walks too.
 Trek along one of the most dramatic mountainous paths in Turkey, the Lycian way, for striking gorges and hidden beaches.